yogeshtomarhsc/fwlNetPlan/README.md

 -d <directory where the kmz files are stored>
 -D <directory where the output files are to be reported>
 -K common clustering rule
+-C <directory of clustering files>
-doall.pl calls kmz.pl with the clustering rule given for each file in the directory and stores the processed files with reports in the output directory. if -K is a directory, the doall script looks for filenames of the format <stateid>cluster.csv and loads that.
+doall.pl calls kmz.pl with the clustering rule given for each file in the directory and stores the processed files with reports in the output directory. if -C is a directory, the doall script looks for filenames of the format <stateid>cluster.csv and loads that.

 # We use the NLCD data files in the organization used by fetchSRTM.
 Unfortunately fetchSRTM only runs on Windows, so we
 # had to download on windows and then move to a local Linux directory for performance.
 You can download the NLCD data for